-After the break, 7 km (4.5 miles) more are to be covered, then a break of paws.
+After the break, 7 km (4.5 miles) more are to be covered, then a break of freely and without constraint.

+20 minutes.
+During this break, the dog is given the opportunity to move paws.
 Fatigued dogs or dogs whose paws are injured must be terminated.
 After completion of the final running portion, a 15 minute break must be inserted.
 During the break, the dog must be given the opportunity to move freely and without constraint.
 The judge must determine whether the dog shows signs of fatigue or injury to the paws.